School of Counseling

 Stanley Hoover, Ph.D.

-Assistant Dean of the School of Counseling, Coordinator of the Trauma Certificate Program, and Associate Professor of Counseling
+Assistant Dean of the School of Counseling; Associate Professor

 Stanley Hoover, Ph.D.

-Assistant Dean of the School of Counseling, Coordinator of the Trauma Certificate Program, and Associate Professor of Counseling
+Assistant Dean of the School of Counseling; Associate Professor

 Stephanie Keane, Ph.D.